Aetherinox/csf-firewall/README.md

 <br />

 ## Traefik Integration with CSF WebUI

 To integrate the CSF WebUI into Docker and Traefik so that you can access it via a domain and secure it:

 <br />

 Open `/etc/csf/csf.conf` and change the `UI_IP`.
 This specifies the IP address that the CSF WebUI will bind to.
 By default, the value is empty and binds CSF's WebUI to all IPs on your server.

-Find
+Find:

 ```shell ignore
 UI_IP = ""
 ```

 <br />

 Change the IP to your Docker network subnet.
 You MUST use the format below, which is `::IPv6:IPv4`

 ```shell ignore
 UI_IP = "::ffff:172.17.0.1"
 ```